Shaleeta/607-2024/Goblin.md

 For the audio, I'm thinking of having myself record the intro but having either my brother or my partner record the voices/story.
-I
+I hope to start recording my own audio tonight.